netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>nodeSelector</b></td>
         <td>map[string]string</td>
         <td>
-          `nodeSelector` allows to schedule pods only onto nodes that have each of the specified labels.
+          `nodeSelector` allows scheduling of pods only onto nodes that have each of the specified labels.
 For documentation, refer to https://kubernetes.io/docs/concepts/configuration/assign-pod-node/.<br/>
         </td>
         <td>false</td>